-#598 Principles of Population Health 1 Hr.
+#598 Principles of Population Health 2 Hr.

 The goals of this course are to: introduce the context in which epidemiologic thinking and research occurs; introduce, define, and give examples of applications of key epidemiologic concepts and principles; and apply selected concepts and principles in a clinically relevant context.
-(This course is under review).
+In addition, this course introduces students to principles of occupational and public health: building on the student's knowledge of disease process and elements of preventive medicine.

 Second-Year Curriculum Outline